20 Vitamin B3 Foods You Should Add to Your Daily Menu

 This low-mercury fish belongs to foods high in vitamin B3.
 A typical serving (3 oz.) of cooked red salmon will cover 43% of your DV of niacin.
 In addition, it is rich in omega-3 fatty acids, which have a wide range of health benefits, such as improving mental health and preventing certain types of cancer.

 Just like red salmon, tuna fish is an excellent source of niacin.
 Three ounces of drained canned tuna serve 43% of your daily value of vitamin B3.
-It is also rich in other important nutrients, including selenium, vitamins B6 and B12.
+It is also rich in other important nutrients, including selenium, vitamin B6 and vitamin B12.

 Besides meat and fish, various foods of plant origin are high in niacin.
 So there are a number of vitamin B3 foods vegetarian people can add to their eating plan.
 For instance, one cup of cooked brown rice contains 26% of the recommended daily intake of this essential nutrient.